What's the difference between diesel vs. gas engines?

 In a gasoline engine, self-ignition of the fuel is a problem — sometimes referred to as engine knock — that causes a loss of efficiency and power.
 In fact, premium fuel is required in gas-powered vehicles with higher compression ratios to avoid engine knock.

-With their advantages in reliability and fuel economy, why aren't diesel engines used in all cars?
-Diesel and gas appeal to different drivers, and diesel isn't appropriate for all situations.
+Diesel and gas appeal to different drivers.
+While diesel offers reliability and some fuel economy advantages, it isn't appropriate for all situations.
 Diesel performs best over long distances at highway speed but not as well in stop-and-start traffic, for instance.